4 Things to Consider When Considering a Data Conversion

 When you’re going through the conversion process, you won’t be able to use your existing system until the conversion is complete.
 If the data can be converted quickly, there will be no down time for your processing.

 Most data conversions we do at SherWare take three days or less depending on the format of the information.
 Comma delimited and Excel files convert the quickest.
 Text files come in at a close second and other formats take longer.

-After the data is converted, it’s good to run comparable reports in the current software and the new software to make sure balances match, and to check that the division of interests are correct.
+After the data is converted, run comparable reports in the existing software and new software to make sure balances and division of interests match.

-If the historical data has been converted you would want to check the balances on well history and owner history reports.
-Especially if you plan to create 1099s on the new system for the current year.
+If you convert historical data, check the balances on well history and owner history reports, especially if you plan to create 1099s on the new system for the current year.

-Converting to a new software system doesn’t need to be hard and filled with pain and dread.
+Converting to a new software system doesn’t need to be hard.
 If you take the steps to make sure your data is converted properly then you should be able to take off running with your new software system and never look back.